KyleeValencia/FEDOT/README.rst

    $ pytest -s test

-How to use
+How to Use
 ============================

 FEDOT provides a high-level API that allows you to use its capabilities in a simple way.
-The API can be used for all prolbems (classification, regression, time series forecasting and clustering).
+The API can be used for next problems: classification, regression and time series forecasting.

 To use the API, follow these steps: